tuchandra/sitev2/content/posts/openai_unease.md

 draft = true
 +++

-Earlier today, an article was posted at the MIT Technology Review: [the messy, secretive reality behind OpenAI's bid to save the world](https://www.technologyreview.com/s/615181/ai-openai-moonshot-elon-musk-sam-altman-greg-brockman-messy-secretive-reality/) by Karen Hao.
+Early last week, an article was posted at the MIT Technology Review: [the messy, secretive reality behind OpenAI's bid to save the world](https://www.technologyreview.com/s/615181/ai-openai-moonshot-elon-musk-sam-altman-greg-brockman-messy-secretive-reality/) by Karen Hao.
 As well-written as it is long, I started thinking about what OpenAI stands for and why it makes me increasingly uneasy.

 <!--more-->

 I first saw this on Twitter, and then started putting thoughts into a weekly "what I read" post.
 But they quickly grew too big for that post, and so here we are.
 This post will contain both summarized material from the article and my thoughts about OpenAI.

-## Progressive unease
+## Growing unease
 I've thought a lot about OpenAI, and discussed the organization with many of my friends, but nowhere have I seen such a comprehensive account of the company's history.
 They've made the news several times, and each has made me progressively more uneasy:

  * capping investor profits at 100x the investment: the ROI on an investment in Google would have been 20x.
 While OpenAI's goal is considerably more ambitious, this is, practically speaking, an unlimited cap for now.